lblod/validate-submission-service/README.md

 # validate-submission-service
-Microservice to construct and validate a submission harvested from a published document.
+Microservice to construct and validate a submission harvested from a published document or sent manually.

 ## Installation
 Add the following snippet to your `docker-compose.yml`: